-Even in their private language they had never been able to share a certain twin shame.
+Even in idagay they had never been able to share a certain twin shame.

 Each one thought the rot was hers alone.
+Now, sitting on the floor braving

+L used to say that

+She disapproved of M.

+We disapproved of us.

+treason

-Now, sitting on the trying to brave the body's betrayal floor playing jacks, with everything and nothing to lose, the phrase, the precollection of the moment of invention, loosened something.
-Took them back to a time when innocence did not exist because no one remembered hell.
+the body's betrayal, with everything and nothing to lose, took them back once again to a time when innocence did not exist because no one had dreamed up hell.

 It is 1940 and they are going by themselves to play at the beach.
-L as always has packed a picnic lunch for them and they will eat it in the shade and Celestial Palace privacy of their palaee: a keeled over row boat long abandoned to sea grass.
+L has packed a picnic lunch for them and as always they will eat it in the shade and privacy of Celestial Palace: a keeled over row boat long abandoned to sea grass.
 They have cleaned it, furnished it and named it.
 It contains a blanket, a driftwood table, two broken saucers and emergency food: canned peaches, sardines, a jar of apple jelly, peanut butter, soda crackers.
 They are wearing bathing suits.
 Heed is wearing one of Christine's, blue with white piping.
 Christine's is a yellow two piece, midriff, it is called.
 Their hair has been quartered into four braids so they have identical hair styles.
 Christine's braids are slippery, Heed's are not.
 They are walking across the hotel lawn when one remembers that they have forgotten the jacks.
 Heed volunteers to get them while Christine waits in the gazebo and guards the food.

 Heed runs into the service entrance and up the back stairs, excited by the picnic to come and the flavor of her bubble gum.
 Music is coming from the hotel bar-something so sweet and urgent Heed shakes her hips to the beat as she moves down the hallway.
 She bumps into her friend's grandfather.
 He looks at her.
 Embarrassed-did he see her wiggle her hips?--and in awe.
-He is the handsome giant who owns the hotel.
-Whom nobody, not even Christine, sasses.
-Heed stops, unable to move or say
+He is the handsome giant who owns the hotel who nobody sasses.
+Heed stops, unable to move or say "Excuse me.

-"Excuse me.
 Sorry."